 After a short stint at UC Santa Cruz studying music, he transferred and completed his Bachelor of Fine Arts at California Institute of the Arts in 2010.
 It was there where he began focusing intently on composition and scoring for animation and film, gaining experience of how to write for specific instruments and in many different styles in the process.
 He studied with the late Arthur Jarvinen at CalArts, and was exposed to a multitude of avante garde and cultural music practices at the institution.

 In 2012, he began his Master's in Screen Scoring at New York University while studying with composer Mark Suozzo, further honing how to write music to picture and finding a unique musical voice.
-He graduated in 2014 and has since been a music assistant to several film/TV composers back in Los Angeles.
+He completed his Master's in 2014.

 In pursuing a career in music making, he attributes electronic based music and sound design as a main source of inspiration, while trying to incorporate traditional instruments in fresh ways.

 When not composing, he enjoys cycling, photography, cooking, and rooting on his favorite LA sports teams (Dodgers, Lakers, Rams, Kings).
 He currently lives and works out of his studio loft in the Lincoln Heights neighborhood of Los Angeles.